7 Fabulous Things to Do in Buenos Aires

 7. Buena Onda

-Enjoy the energy is one of the important things to do in Buenos Aires.
-Still after almost 4 months, I struggle with explaining this, it is something that has to be experience on the soul.
-Everybody is busy with life but still there is a lifetime for enjoying life.
+Enjoy the energy is one of the essential things to do in Buenos Aires.
+Still, after almost four months, I struggle with explaining this, it is something that has to be experienced on the soul.
+Everybody is busy with life, but still, there is a lifetime for enjoying life.
 Running in the park – Bosques de Palermo in the morning, go to school or work.
 Grab lunch in the midday, catch a Coffee and practice some Castellano con amigos de Argentinos, go and get some money change in the blue market.

 Think day parties, a plethora of sublime local DJs and wall to wall crowds of beautiful electronic music loving locals.
 The parties do change location but are typically hosted either in Mar de Plata or within BA itself – 24 Hour Party People

 Last Word about 7 Fabulous things to do in Buenos Aires